chonglab-pitt/chonglab-pitt.github.io/_pages/join_us.md

 **Collaboration** - We enjoy collaborating with other labs in a variety of efforts, including the integration of simulation with experiment.

-**Diversity** - We seek to make science a global, inclusive effort in all aspects ranging from hosting visitors to organizing conferences to citing relevant work in our publications.
+**Diversity** - We seek to make science an inclusive effort in all aspects ranging from hosting visitors to citing relevant work.

 **Balance** - We value work/life balance and maintain a tidy lab for a clear mind.